jquense/teaspoon/lib/README.md

 ##### `$.fn.single(selector)`

-Find and assert that only item matches the provided selector.
+Find assert that only item matches the provided selector.

 ```js
 let $list = $(